SuruchiMandal/Decoding-the-Dynamics-of-Instagram-Users/README.md

 ## Project Overview

-The project utilizes SQL queries and data visualization techniques to analyze Instagram data and derive meaningful insights.
+The project utilizes SQL queries to analyze Instagram data and derive meaningful insights.
 The following aspects are explored:

 - Rewarding loyal users based on their engagement
 - Encouraging inactive users to become active again